LLNL/popclass/JOSS/paper.md

-Current microlensing software packages such as `DarkLensCode` [@Howil2024] or `PyLiMASS` [@Bachelet2024] estimate lens mass-distance constraints using microlensing event light curve and additional auxiliary information (e.g. source proper motions, distances, color, or finite source effects).
+Current microlensing software packages such as `DarkLensCode` [@Howil2024] or `PyLiMASS` [@Bachelet2024] estimate lens mass-distance constraints using microlensing event light curve and additional auxiliary information (e.g., source proper motions, distances, color, or finite source effects).
 Using axillary information makes these current methods powerful but limits them to only be effective for events with the available auxiliary data.
 Moreover, no current software tools explicitly predict lens type and always assumes a fixed Galactic model. `popclass` fills the need for a flexible microlensing classification software package that can be broadly applied to classify all events